Shotbylu/Self-Driving-Car-Video-Game-Simulator/README.md

 ##  Architecture

-T.E.D.D.
-1104 is an End-To-End model.
-We approach the task as a classification task.
+This is an End-To-End model.
+I approached the task as a classification task.
 The input of the model is a sequence of 5 images, each image has been recorded with a 0.1s interval.
 The outputs are the correct keys on the keyboard to press.
 Alternatively T.E.D.D.
 1104 can also be trained with a regression objective using Xbox controller inputs.